-Seen all of Cyprus’ major sites and desperately looking for somewhere new to add your bucket list as soon as lockdown lifts?
+Seen all of Cyprus’ major sites and desperately looking for somewhere new to add your bucket list?
 Here are few great spots that deserve more attention than they receive!

 1. Akapnou Medieval Bridge